 The cannabis industry is the hottest industry in North America.
 Marijuana laws and regulations are changing everyday.

-To find out what types of cannabis jobs are available, and to get trained so you are qualified to land a job in the marijuana business, click on this link.
+To find out what types of cannabis jobs are available, and to get trained so you are qualified to land a job in the marijuana business, visit Cannabis Training University's online cannabis courses.